Inushin/dockerSymfonySSL/Readme.md

 3. Edit `init` with your domain and an email.

+4. Edit the docker-compose.yml with your DB information.

 4. Run `./init`.

 5. Generate your Symfony proyect going to `/data/php/symfony` and running `composer create-project symfony/skeleton NAME_OF_THE_PROJECT`